Airbus, Bank of China team up on financing and aircraft leasing

-PARIS (Reuters) - Airbus Group (AIR.PA) said on Friday it had signed a memorandum of understanding with Bank of China (601988.SS) to cooperate on financing operations and aircraft management.
+PARIS, March 28 (Reuters) - Airbus Group said on Friday it had signed a memorandum of understanding with Bank of China to cooperate on financing operations and aircraft management.

 Both parties will cooperate on domestic and international settlement, global cash management and treasury operations as well as loan and trade financing, aircraft leasing, aircraft asset management, hedging and corporate loans.